codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 Display the response to the customer and allow them to select the account.
 Store the returned bank account as `borrowersBankAccount` and use it to access properties on the borrower's bank account in future operations.

-For the lender's bank account, use the `lendersBankAccount` value you would have created when implementing [bank feeds](../../../terms/bank-feed).

 ### Supplier

 In order to create a *spend money* transaction, Codat requires you, the lender, to be represented as a [supplier](../../../terms/supplier) in your SMB's accounting system.